dirtroadrambler/hello-world/README.md

 # hello-world
-Heroku app to display home recorded TV shows
+## Heroku app to display home recorded TV shows

-Notify me of new shows are recorded by mythtv.
-Practice using GO, Negroni, Heroku and PostgreSQL.
+- Notify me when new shows are recorded by mythtv.

+- Practice using GO, Negroni, Heroku and PostgreSQL.